 Stuart Broad: Fire engulfs pub owned by England cricketer

-Roof and first floor of Tap and Run in Nottinghamshire appear significantly damaged
+Roof and first floor of Tap and Run in Upper Broughton appear significantly damaged

 A pub co-owned by England cricketer Stuart Broad has been engulfed by a major fire.